 - the insert can be installed into the existing construction in a that is structurally sound

 - casing and trim must remain in place

-Includes removing old frames.
-It is more expensive but offers the greatest efficiency gains.
+Opting for entirely new windows, including removing old frames, is more expensive but offers the largest efficiency gains.
 Full replacement is a good option when: